Layered Opposite Rashba Spin-Orbit Coupling in Bilayer Graphene: Loss of Spin Chirality, Symmetry Breaking and Topological Transition: Field-induced symmetry breaking

 For larger values of $U$ or $M$, we need to add the other perturbation contributions $\delta H^{(2)}$ to $H^{(2)}$ as follows

 where ${\cal J}=U+(2\Theta-1)(U-M)$ holds.
-In Figs.~2(c) and 2(d), we further plot the bandgap difference $\Delta\varepsilon_g$ (between no-Rashba case and $\nu=-1$ case) modulated by $U$ for $M=0$ and $M\neq0$, respectively.
-It is shown that the nonzero bandgap increases as $U$ increases [$\varepsilon_g=0$ is always valid for $\Delta\varepsilon_g=0$ in Fig.~2(d)].
+In Figs.~3(c) and 3(d), we further plot the bandgap difference $\Delta\varepsilon_g$ (between no-Rashba case and $\nu=-1$ case) modulated by $U$ for $M=0$ and $M\neq0$, respectively.
+It is shown that the nonzero bandgap increases as $U$ increases [$\varepsilon_g=0$ is always valid for $\Delta\varepsilon_g=0$ in Fig.~3(d)].
 Taking $U=120$~meV for example, $\Delta\varepsilon_g$ is about 6~meV, 1.2~meV, 0.45~meV for $M=0$, 10~meV and 40~meV, respectively.
 Therefore, increasing $U$ is helpful to identify the LO-RSOC by enhancing spin splitting.
 By contrast, increasing $M$ lowers the splitting.
+The second-order perturbation effect reflected by Eq.~(\ref{dH}) in the BLG-based LO Rashba system reveals the weak sensitivity of Rashba splitting on the electrically or magnetically induced symmetry breaking, in contrast to the strong sensitivity of that in other known Rashba bilayers to even weak symmetry-breaking perturbations \cite{DasBal,RajBan,VolLoss,Atkin,LuSen,LinWang,YuanLiu,XuXia,ChenKanou}.
+This weak sensitivity should be attributed to the specific vdW-coupled structure of BLG, and supports BLG to hold extremely-stable band topology in a relatively complex double-interface problem \cite{IsLew}.